JChads4/ppac_code/README.md

    - `max_memory_mb` – limit memory usage

    Output files include `dssd_non_vetoed_events.pkl`, `ppac_events.pkl`,
    `rutherford_events.pkl`, a merged event pickle and processing logs.
+If no PPAC hits are present, `ppac_events.pkl` is not created.

 3. **Configure correlations**

    Edit `correlation_config.yaml` to set PPAC coincidence windows and define correlation chains.
+A top-level `ppac_window` section provides defaults, but each chain may override these values by including its own `ppac_window` block.

 4. **Build correlations**